opentracing/opentracing-csharp/README.md

 ## License

-All files are released with The MIT License (MIT).
+All files are released with The MIT License (MIT).All files are released with The MIT License (MIT).